-Continuation of EGR 3310 and is the study and application of statistics in the solution of engineering problems.
+Study and application of statistics in the solution of engineering problems.
 Students will be exposed to engineering applications of single-factor statistical analyses (e.g., confidence intervals and one-way ANOVA), multi-factor ANOVA, regression, experimental design and analysis, and other nonparametric methods.
 The theory and application of statistical quality control (statistical process control and statistical acceptance sampling) will also be discussed.
-Three hours of lecture each week.